 3. Up-to-Date Systems

 Microsoft Exchange attack mainly targeted those systems that were not up-to-date, while the Kaseya attack tricked victims with a malicious update.
 So, it’s a mix-up situation.
 If you show resistance to updates, then you are in danger, and if you conduct malicious but legitimate-looking updates, then again you are in danger.
-The best way out is that you ensure that you are keeping your system up-to-date, along with verifying that the updates you are installing are released by your vendor.
+The best way out is that you ensure that you are keeping your system up-to-date with appropriate information risk management tools.

 The Bottom Line